-Editor’s Note: This post is about a salmonella outbreak that occurred in several parts of the United States in winter and spring 2021.
-It is a disease that pops up with some regularity, and can be spread via concentrations of birds at feeders.
-Please contact your state wildlife agency to determine if this is a problem in your area.
-And remember, cleaning and disinfecting your feeders is always a good practice.
+Please Note: This post is about a salmonella outbreak that occurred in several parts of the United States in winter and spring 2021.
+While that outbreak has passed, cleaning and disinfecting your feeders is always a good practice.

 I’ve lived next to the same retired couple for 20 years.
 They’re kind with words and consistent with seed.
 Their place is breakfast for the birds.
 My place is the bathroom.
 I saw my first Steller’s jay on our shared wood-slat fence last spring.
 Exciting.
 But I’ve cleaned up bird poop for 20 years.
 Not exciting.
 I’m regularly hosing down my backyard because my neighbors keep a full bird feeder in their front yard.

 Well, they did until this year.
 I walked the block last night.
 Their bird feeder is empty and cleaner than I’ve ever seen it.
 As it should be.

 Eastern Idaho, where I live, is in the middle of a salmonella outbreak.
 It’s not a localized occurrence.
 Birds across the West are sick and spreading the illness as they congregate then migrate.
 Cases are coming in from Washington to Utah and to the east, North Carolina is having trouble too.

 While bird feeding is experiencing a pandemic boom in popularity, feeding birds at this moment is having dire consequences.
 Birds are dying in no small part due to bird feeding.

 You can still enjoy birds.
 But it’s time to remove seed and take down the feeders.

 Songbirds are prone to salmonellosis, commonly called salmonella.
 Pine siskins are songbirds and they experienced an irruption over the winter.
 That’s a population explosion so there’s a lot of them flitting about this winter.
 Many of them are sick.